 The Clean Water Act (CWA) is one of the nation’s most successful environmental statutes, and EPA’s efforts to implement and enforce the law have played a big role in its success.
-But after more than four decades of significant progress under the Act, we have reached a point where many of EPA’s regulatory and enforcement actions involving the municipal clean water community are creating unsustainable burdens that produce marginal, if any, environmental benefit.
+But after more than four decades of significant progress under the Act, we have reached a point where many of EPA’s regulatory and enforcement actions involving the public clean water community are creating unsustainable burdens that produce marginal, if any, environmental benefit.

-With its water quality criteria recommendations and related policies, we have reached a point of ‘relentless incrementalism’, where EPA is focused on controlling pollutants to ever lower levels with insufficient consideration of the other factors that impair water quality or whether the new pollutant levels will lead to actual water quality improvements.
+We have reached a point of “relentless incrementalism,” where EPA is focused on controlling pollutants to ever lower levels without sufficient consideration of the other factors that impair water quality, or whether the new pollutant levels actually lead to water quality improvements.
 Many of these new mandates are implemented not as rules, but as policies and recommendations that do not receive the same thorough public review and analysis as formal rulemaking.

-- Continued Support for Integrated Planning & Community Prioritization of Clean Water Investments – EPA’s embrace and support of Integrated Planning concepts, which provide clean water utilities with more flexibility and control in how they meet their regulatory compliance obligations and prioritize their investments, is one of the most important clean water regulatory developments of the past decade.
+- Continued Support for Integrated Planning & Community Prioritization of Clean Water Investments – EPA’s embrace and support of Integrated Planning concepts, which provide clean water utilities with more flexibility and control over how they meet their regulatory compliance obligations and prioritize their investments, is one of the most important clean water regulatory developments of the past decade.

 NACWA is proud to have been a driving force behind the Integrated Planning movement and is working with EPA, the states and Congress to increase the availability of Integrated Planning options, especially in the permitting context.
 NACWA is also encouraging EPA to provide funding and support to select communities – as pilots – to develop integrated plans.

 - A Focus on Compliance Assistance Instead of Enforcement – One of the largest cost drivers for clean water utilities has been the massive expenditures mandated by EPA enforcement orders and consent decrees.
-Although enforcement may be necessary in certain situations, EPA should focus on assisting communities with compliance assistance first and only begin formal enforcement proceedings when efforts at compliance assistance have failed.
+Although enforcement may be necessary in certain situations, EPA should focus on providing communities with compliance assistance first, and only begin formal enforcement proceedings when efforts at compliance assistance have failed.